cybertraining-dsc/fa20-523-302/project/project.md

 If a classification strategy of sufficient accuracy is possible, it will be determined that wearable data can potentially serve as a useful supplementary source of information to aid in establishing a patient's medical history.

 Reviewing relevant literature is important to determine the current state of wearables research regarding usefulness to healthcare workers and user well-being.
-Much of this research will be focused on
+Much of this research will be focused on determining the state of wearables in the healthcare industry and determining if there is a need for streamlined data transfer to healthcare professionals.

 ## 5. Inference